-Welcome back to another air fryer article, here on Air Fryer Bro!
+Welcome back to another air fryer tips article here on Air Fryer Bro!
 In all the air fryer groups that I am a part of, I always see people recommending (or even saying it’s a must) to preheat your air fryer.
 I find this interesting, because in all my years of using air fryers, I have never once preheated mine.
-So today, I want to write an article to talk about the pro’s and con’s of both options.
+So today, I want to write an article to talk about the pros and cons of both options.

 I believe in giving you my real advice that comes from my experience of actually using an air fryer, and not just reading up what other people think and copying what they say (as apparent authorities on air fryers).
 It would have been so easy to go with all those other air fryer sites and tell you to preheat, but I chose to go with what I have seen myself!

 Why don’t you need to preheat an air fryer?

 After reading the intro to this article, you will already know that I don’t think air fryers need to be preheated.
 I am sticking my neck out here, as my research for this article showed that many other people believe the complete opposite!

 So, why am I an air fryer preheat doubter?
 I am not a scientist (as I have told you way too many times on this site!), but here is my common sense explanation.

 An air fryer is basically a heating element that heats up air, combined with a fan that pushes this hot air around the air fryer itself and cooks the food.
 What other home appliances follow this principle?
 The one that jumps to my mind is a hair dryer.
 A hair dryer also basically consists of a heating element and a fan to push out the air.
 An air fryer uses much hotter air, but the principle is the same.

 When using a hair dryer, do you have to wait for the hot air to get to temperature?
 I don’t have much experience with hair dryers, but what I do know is the air will get to temperature almost immediately.